esitarz/docs-1/content/platform-guides/getting-started/introduction-to-ordercloud.md

 ### Benefits of a RESTful API

-Whether it's the central hub of a mobile purchasing app or one small piece of a larger microservices-based solution, the benefits of a RESTful API vs. other approaches are clear.
+Whether it's the central hub of a mobile purchasing app or one small piece of a larger microservices-based solution, the benefits of a RESTful API vs. other approaches are clear.